<?xml version="1.0" encoding="UTF-8"?>

 <guid isPermaLink="false">http://www.rensenieuwenhuis.nl/?p=1111</guid>

 <description><![CDATA[With the Triumph of Numbers, I read and wrote about the power of using numbers, and how the observation of empirical regularities led to the basic knowledge on how to use such numbers.
-Already in the triumph of numbers, it ...]]></description>
+Already in ...]]></description>

 <wfw:commentRss>http://www.rensenieuwenhuis.nl/super-crunchers-ayres-2007-1/feed/</wfw:commentRss>